 Star Lake - Cranberry Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Star Lake - Cranberry Lake is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Star Lake - Cranberry Lake who work in healthcare (12.73%), teaching (9.45%), and healthcare suport services (8.01%).

-Telecommuters are a relatively large percentage of the workforce: 14.17% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Star Lake - Cranberry Lake telecommute to their jobs.
+Overall, about 14.17% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Star Lake - Cranberry Lake is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-In terms of college education, Star Lake - Cranberry Lake is nearly on par with the US average for all cities of 21.84%: 19.34% of adults 25 and older in Star Lake - Cranberry Lake have a bachelor's degree or advanced degree.
+The percentage of adults in Star Lake - Cranberry Lake who are college-educated is close to the national average for all communities of 21.84%: 19.34% of the adults in Star Lake - Cranberry Lake have a bachelor's degree or advanced degree.

 The per capita income in Star Lake - Cranberry Lake in 2022 was $28,514, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,056 for a family of four.
 However, Star Lake - Cranberry Lake contains both very wealthy and poor people as well.